-- (iii) Actions concerning disputes involving the non-contractual liability of the Community. - (iv) Proceedings seeking a review of the fines which the Commission is permitted to impose in the case of certain infringements of Community law.
-In these cases the Court acts as a Court of Appeal which has the right either to annul the fines or to increase or reduce them. - Actions concerning disputes between the Community and its officials or their successors in title. - (vi) Finally, the Court acts in some cases as a Court of Arbitration when this jurisdiction is expressly conferred on it by the particular contract concerned.

-The Court has, however, a further very important field of jurisdicition.
+- (v) Actions concerning disputes between the Community and its officials or their successors in title. - (vi) Finally, the Court acts in some cases as a court of arbitration when this jurisdiction is expressly conferred on it by the particular contract concerned.
+The Court has, however, a further very important field of jurisdiction.
 Since its duty is to ensure the uniform interpretation of Community law, national courts, in cases where any question of Community law arises, can request the Court to clarify any such points by means of a preliminary ruling.
-By these preliminary rulings the supreme European Court exercises a form of advisory function which is legally binding.
+By these preliminary rulings the supreme European Court exercises a form of advisory function that is legally binding.
 The following are examples of matters on which preliminary rulings may be given:

-- (i) clarification of the meaning and scope of the provisions of the treaties or the regulations of the Council and the Commission; - (ii) identification of the national law referred to in any particular provision of Community law; - (iii) determination of the period of validity of a Community rule; - (iv) decisions on the legal acts or legal measures falling respectively under Community law or under national law; - (v) determination of the question whether Community rules are self-sufficient or require to be clarified or supplemented by provisions of national law; - (vi) examination of the validity of Community legal acts.
+- (i) clarification of the meaning and scope of the provisions of the treaties or of Council or Commission regulations; - (ii) identification of the national law referred to in any particular provision of Community law; - (iii) determination of the period of validity of a Community rule: - (iv) decisions on the legal acts or legal measures falling respectively under Community law or under national law; - (v) determination of the question whether Community rules are self-sufficient or require to be clarified or supplemented by provisions of national law; (vi) examination of the validity of Community legal acts.

 The range of duties imposed on the Court shows that it performs functions which in the legal orders of the Member States are divided among different types of court - constitutional courts, administrative courts, civil courts and labour courts.
-The Court may be regarded as a constitutional court in cases where is has to decide on actions brought by the Council or the Commission, or by one Member State against another Member State (on account of breaches of obligations under the Community treaties), or when it decides on the interpretation of the Community treaties, particularly in the case of questions on interpretation of Community law referred by national courts.
+The Court may be regarded as a constitutional court in cases where it has to decide on actions brought by the Council or the Commission, or by one Member State against another Member State (on account of breaches of obligations under the Community treaties), or when it decides on the interpretation of the Community treaties, particularly in the case of questions on interpretation of Community law referred by national courts.
 The Court exercises the functions of an administrative court when it examines the validity of decisions taken in individual cases by the Community institutions.
 Finally, in actions for damages and actions by officials arising from their service relationship the Court exhibits features of a civil court or a labour court.
-The Court cannot, however, exercise any of the functions of a criminal court in the traditional sense, although it has the power to review the fines imposed by the Commission and to reduce them where it thinks fit.
+The Court cannot, however, exercise any of the functions of a criminal court in the traditional sense, although it does have the power to review the fines imposed by the Commission and to reduce them where it thinks fit.
+THE POSITION OF COMMUNITY LAW IN RELATION TO THE LEGAL ORDER AS A WHOLE